zenjoy/csi-hetzner/examples/kubernetes/pod-single-existing-volume/README.md

   accessModes:
     - ReadWriteOnce
   csi:
-    driver: com.digitalocean.csi.dobs
+    driver: cloud.hetzner.csi.dobs
     fsType: ext4
     volumeHandle: 1952d58a-c714-11e8-bc0c-0a58ac14421e
     volumeAttributes:
-      com.digitalocean.csi/noformat: "true"
+      cloud.hetzner.csi/noformat: "true"
 ```

 Couple of things to note,

 * `volumeHandle` is the volume ID you want to reuse.
 Make sure it matches exactly the volume you're targeting.
 You can list the ID's of your volumes via doctl: `doctl compute volume list`
-* `volumeAttributes` has a special, csi-digitalocean specific annotation called `com.digitalocean.csi/noformat`.
+* `volumeAttributes` has a special, csi-hetzner specific annotation called `cloud.hetzner.csi/noformat`.
 If you add this key, the CSI plugin makes sure to **not format** the volume.
 If you don't add this, it'll be formatted.
-* `storage` make sure it's set to the same storage size as your existing DigitalOcean Block Storage volume.
+* `storage` make sure it's set to the same storage size as your existing hetzner Block Storage volume.

 Create a file with this content, naming it `pv.yaml` and deploying it: